Daniel's

 He keeps the paths of judgment and preserves the way of his saints.

-So, the overseer agreed to the food and test period, suggested by Daniel and his friends, commenced and they were allowed to eat only vegetables for ten days.
-And, when the period had expired, Daniel and his friend were found ... not only to be the picture of health ... but even better so than all the other captives, who had ignored the Law of their God and had been eating the delicacies from the king's table.
+So, the commander agreed to the test period that Daniel and his friends be allowed to eat only vegetables for ten days.
+And, when the test period had expired, Daniel and his friends were found not only to be the picture of health but even better in health than all the other captives as well.
+Who, by the way, had ignored the Law of their God and had been eating all the delicacies of the king's table!
 God is good.
-He takes care of his own, especially those who go out on a limb for him.
+Is he not?
+He takes care of his own, especially those who are willing to go out on a limb for him.

 1:17-21